First Time Flying: Tips & What to Expect

 - If things in your bag were damaged, file a claim for those, as well.
 It might not do anything, but sometimes, you might get compensated.

-If your bag doesn’t arrive
+If your bag doesn’t arrive:

 If your bag doesn’t show up (or is delayed more than 21 days in the EU), file a claim with the airline for compensation.
 Make a list of items that were in the bag and the expenses for replacing them.
 There are things that the airline will not cover, of course, but you should get reimbursed for at least most of them.
 And any receipts for things that you had in the bag are always helpful.

-#8 How to get the compensation
+How to get compensation

 Usually, the airline has a page where you can make a compensation claim.
 The information about what you’re entitled to has to be given to you as well, either in a paper form or in an email.